josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Ruby Patton:** I ...

 **Rosa Dietrich:** I have served on many ships and in many conflicts.
-I earned my rank, Ma'am.
+I have earned my rank, ma'am.

 **Ruby Patton:** *Ruby laughs*

-I didn't mean to offend, Dietrich.
-Takeda had nothing but high praise for your skills and I trust in her judgment.
+I didn't mean to offend you, Dietrich.
+Takeda had nothing but high praise for your skills and I trust her judgement.

 -- looks sheepish